mccaffers/backtesting-engine-cpp/README.md

 ### Run via terminal

-`bash ./scripts/run.sh` builds the project, then — if `redis-cli ping` reaches a local Redis — enqueues an inline JSON strategy via `load` and executes it via `run localhost`.
+`bash ./scripts/run.sh` builds the project, then, if `redis-cli ping` reaches a local Redis, enqueues an inline JSON strategy via `load` and executes it via `run localhost`.
 If Redis is unreachable the script prints a message and exits cleanly (see `scripts/run.sh:22-25`), so first-time users without Redis still get a clear signal.

 The `BacktestingEngine` binary exposes a subcommand CLI: